d6u/Dockership/README.md

 });
 ```

-By default, `start` will start with image or stop container specified in `metaConfig`.
-If such image or stop container cannot be found, `start` will reject.
+By default, `start` will start stopped container or create container from image specified in `metaConfig`.
+If such container or image cannot be found, `start` will reject.

 #### `stop` method